AnSyn/imagery-implementation/README.md

 ### Draw annotations on the map
 #### Step-1
 ##### Import necessary modules
-open `app.module.ts` and change it content to:
+Open `app.module.ts` and change it content to:

 ```diff
 import { NgModule } from '@angular/core';